AbstractSDK/cw-orchestrator/docs/src/interchain/quick-start.md

 let interchain = starship.interchain_env();
 ```

-This snippet will identify the local Starship setup and initialize all helpers and information needed for interaction using cw-orch.
+This snippet will identify the local Starship setup and initialize all helpers and information needed for interaction using cw-orchestrator.
 With this setup, you can now resume this quick-start guide from [↑Interacting with the environment](#interacting-with-the-environment)

 You can also [learn more about the interchain daemon implementation](./integrations/daemon.md).